Precision DIS thrust predictions for HERA and EIC: Conclusions

 The next objective is to perform a global fit of our predictions to the full set of HERA H1 data and explore the potential for a more accurate determination of the fundamental QCD parameters with these and future experimental measurements.
 These efforts will lay the groundwork for high-precision analyses in the upcoming Electron-Ion Collider, establishing an essential benchmark for precision QCD in this new era.

-\acknowledgments DK is supported by the National Natural Science Foundation of China (NSFC) through National Key Research and Development Program under the contract No. 2024YFA1610503.
+\acknowledgments JHE, DK, and CL would like to thank Korea University for their generous hospitality hosting us for an extended collaboration visit in 2022, during which a significant amount of progress on this project occurred.
+DK is supported by the National Natural Science Foundation of China (NSFC) through National Key Research and Development Program under the contract No. 2024YFA1610503.
 IS was supported in part by the U.S.\ Department of Energy Office of Nuclear Physics under contract DE-SC0011090 and by the Simons Foundation through the Investigator grant 327942.
 JHE and CL were supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics and the Laboratory Directed Research and Development program of Los Alamos National Laboratory (LANL) under project numbers 20200022DR and 20230857PRD2.
 Early stages of this work were also supported by LDRD project 20140671PRD2.
 JHE and CL used resources provided by the LANL Institutional Computing Program.
 LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (Contract No. 89233218CNA000001).